-The setting of the Kent Downs National Landscape has enormous value.
+The setting of the Kent Downs National Landscape from the escarpment of the Kent Downs has enormous value.
 It was a principal reason why the Kent Downs was designated as an AONB.
-The importance of setting has been supported by the Planning Inspectorate in dismissed appeal decisions.
+The importance of setting has been supported by the Planning Inspectorate in several recent dismissed appeal decisions.
 These include a proposed housing development at Harrietsham and commercial developments at Waterside Park, adjacent to Junction 8 of the M20 near Maidstone.
 In respect of the appeal at Harrietsham, the Inspector concluded that "the unacceptable effects of the proposal on the landscape character of the area, including its SLA categorisation and its position at the edge of the AONB significantly and demonstrably outweigh the benefits that would arise from the proposal".
 (APP/U2235/W/15/3119223).